8ta4/blog/drafts/Seeking Superior Text-to-Speech API Alternatives to OpenAI.md

    The most important aspect is how natural the generated speech sounds.
 For pronunciation practice, the naturalness of the speech are paramount.

-   OpenAI's TTS AI has been excellent in this regard, providing clear and consistent word articulation.
+   OpenAI's TTS has been excellent in this regard, providing clear and consistent word articulation.

-   While Eleven Labs has speech that's full of emotion, it's pricier and isn't necessarily better for pronunciation practice.
+   While [Eleven Labs](https://elevenlabs.io/) has speech that's full of emotion, it's [pricier](https://elevenlabs.io/pricing) and isn't necessarily better for pronunciation practice.

    I don't rely on quality scores for TTS APIs; the proof is in putting the words together.